rustls/rustls/ROADMAP.md

 Specific features, in rough order of priority:

-* **Support RFC 8879 Certificate Compression**.
-  Support for a TLS extension that substantially shrinks certificates (one of the largest parts of the TLS handshake), improving handshake latency by decreasing bandwidth used. rustls/rustls#534

 * **Support Encrypted Client Hello (Client Side)**.
   Encrypted Client Hello is an upcoming standard from the TLS WG providing better protection for some of the data sent by a client in the initial Client Hello